offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Sketcher Workbench/Constraints/Distance Dimension_TOPIC
 ```

-Even if a sketch is fully constrained, it may still be subject to sketch flipping, a phenomenon where the sketch flips because even when fully constrained there is more than 1 possible outcome for the constraints.
+Even if a sketch_FC is fully constrained_FC, it may still be subject to sketch flipping_FC, a phenomenon where the sketch_FC reshapes because even when fully constrained_FC there is more than 1 possible outcome for the constraints_FC.

 * **Example 1**

-  In the example below, both arcs have the exact same constraints (both fully constrained), but there are two possible solutions.
+  In the example below, both arcs have the exact same constraints_FC (both fully constrained_FC), but there are two possible solutions.

   ![FreeCAD sketcher workbench two solutions for the same constrained arc example](freecad_sketcher_two_solutions_for_the_same_constrained_arc_example.png)

-  Sketch flipping happens because, in certain cases, directionality may not exist.
-There's no constraint that ties the arc as to which side of the X axis it's on.
+  Sketch flipping_FC happens because, in certain cases, directionality may not exist.
+There's no constraint_FC that ties the arc as to which side of the X axis it's on.

-  This can be fixed by adding a constraint to force directionality.
-For example, adding a horizontal constraint between the end of the arc and the origin adds directionality.
-A horizontal constraint / vertical constraint is signed, meaning that a value of 12mm goes in one direction while -12mm goes in the opposite direction.
+  This can be fixed by adding a constraint_FC to force directionality.
+For example, adding a horizontal constraint_FC between the end of the arc and the origin adds directionality.
+A horizontal constraint_FC / vertical constraint_FC is signed, meaning that a value of 12mm goes in one direction while -12mm goes in the opposite direction.

   ![FreeCAD sketcher workbench two solutions for the same constrained arc example fixed](freecad_sketcher_two_solutions_for_the_same_constrained_arc_example_fixed.png)

 * **Example 2**

-  In the example below, both shapes have the exact same constraints (both fully constrained) except that the second version is 50mm away from the Y axis instead of 16mm.
-Note that the sketch changed shape even though all other constraints are equivalent.
+  In the example below, both shapes have the exact same constraints_FC (both fully constrained_FC) except that the second version is 50mm away from the Y axis instead of 16mm.
+Note that the sketch_FC changed shape even though all other constraints_FC are equivalent.

   ![FreeCAD sketcher workbench two solutions for the same constrained L example a](freecad_sketcher_two_solutions_for_the_same_constrained_L_example_a.png) ![FreeCAD sketcher workbench two solutions for the same constrained L example b](freecad_sketcher_two_solutions_for_the_same_constrained_L_example_b.png)

-  As with the previous example, there is a lack of directionality that causes sketch flipping.
-The top horizontal line has a distance constraint of 10mm, but there's nothing constraining the order of the points (which of its two points is closer to the Y axis).
+  As with the previous example, there is a lack of directionality that causes sketch flipping_FC.
+The top horizontal line has a distance constraint_FC of 10mm, but there's nothing constraining_FC the order of the points (which of its two points is closer to the Y axis).
 The solver is free to swap the points as it sees fit, so long as the distance is still 10mm.

-  Again, this can be fixed by adding a constraint to force directionality.
-For example, instead of using a distance constraint of 10mm, using a horizontal constraint of 10mm will.
-A horizontal constraint with a value of 10mm will fix the sketch into one orientation, while -10mm will fix it into the other orientation.
+  Again, this can be fixed by adding a constraint_FC to force directionality.
+For example, instead of using a distance constraint_FC of 10mm, using a horizontal constraint_FC of 10mm will.
+A horizontal constraint_FC with a value of 10mm will fix the sketch_FC into one orientation, while -10mm will fix it into the other orientation.

   ![FreeCAD sketcher workbench two solutions for the same constrained L example fixed](freecad_sketcher_two_solutions_for_the_same_constrained_L_example_fixed.png)

 * **Example 3**

   The example below is similar to the previous example, except more complex.
-There's double flipping occurring:
+There's double flipping_FC occurring:

-  1. The box and triangle are flipping across the symmetry line
+  1. The box and triangle are flipping_FC across the symmetry line
-  2. The box has flipped such that the vertical line closer to the symmetry line has become the one farther from the symmetry line.
+  2. The box has flipped_FC such that the vertical line closer to the symmetry line has become the one farther from the symmetry line.

   ![FreeCAD sketcher workbench two solutions for the same symmetry example a](freecad_sketcher_two_solutions_for_the_same_symmetry_example_a.png) ![FreeCAD sketcher workbench two solutions for the same symmetry example b](freecad_sketcher_two_solutions_for_the_same_symmetry_example_b.png)

-  Again, this can be fixed by adding constraint(s) to force directionality:
+  Again, this can be fixed by adding one or more constraints_FC to force directionality:

-  * Add a horizontal constraint to the box to ensure its points don't flip.
+  * Add a horizontal constraint_FC to the box to ensure its points don't flip_FC.
-  * Add a horizontal constraint between the symmetry line's point and either a point on the box or a point on the triangle, to ensure they stay on the correct side of the symmetry line.
+  * Add a horizontal constraint_FC between the symmetry line's point and either a point on the box or a point on the triangle, to ensure they stay on the correct side of the symmetry line.

   ![FreeCAD sketcher workbench two solutions for the same symmetry example fixed](freecad_sketcher_two_solutions_for_the_same_symmetry_example_fixed.png)

-To prevent flipping, it's important to anchor the sketch using constraints that !!support!! directionality.
+To prevent flipping_FC, it's important to anchor the sketch_FC using constraints_FC that !!support!! directionality.
 In general ...

-* horizontal constraints are signed, so they can specify directionality.
+* horizontal constraints_FC are signed, so they can specify directionality.
-* vertical constraints are signed, so they can specify directionality.
+* vertical constraints_FC are signed, so they can specify directionality.
-* angle constraints are signed, so they can specify directionality, but that only works if the angle is anchored to something fixed (e.g., angle from x-axis and not the angle for an arc).
+* angle constraints_FC are signed, so they can specify directionality, but that only works if the angle is anchored to something fixed (e.g., angle from x-axis and not the angle for an arc).
-* block constraints force an exact position, similar to adding a horizontal constraint and vertical constraint against the origin.
+* block constraints_FC force an exact position, similar to adding a horizontal constraint_FC and vertical constraint_FC against the origin.

 `{ref} https://wiki.freecad.org/Sketcher_Workbench#Flipping` `{ref} https://forum.freecad.org/viewtopic.php?t=10872` `{ref} self`